mismyl123/mismyl123-bookmarks-app/README.md

     Check all validations in the API documentation (e.g. title and url field required).

-    I can select from a dropdown (a element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection.
+    I can select from a dropdown feature a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection.